-- ▶ Lateral No Lateral No Making lists: itemize, enumerate, and description. - ▶ In all three environments, every new list item is begun with an \item command. - ► The following example shows an itemized list:
+- LATEX provides three predefined environments for making lists: itemize, enumerate, and description. - In all three environments, every new list item is begun with an \item command. - The following example shows an itemized list:

 '''

 \begin{itemize}

 \item A single list item.

 \item And yet another one.

 \end{itemize}

 '''